 - High quality stainless steel tines for minimal soil adhesion

 - Handle made from beautiful ash wood split to form a traditional YD for comfort

-- Larger tread edge for added digging comfort
+- Larger tread edge for added digging power and comfort

 - Smoothed rivets for comfort in use